If you operate a website or app that collects personal user information, read on.

 Kelly / Warner attorneys are masters of Internet law.
 Pioneers in the field, we’re commonly recognized as one of the country’s leading tech law firms.
 Kelly / Warner consistently delivers better-than-big-firm results, for a fraction of the price.

 Section 5 of the FTC Act: A History of Conflict

 Usually, discussions regarding Section 5 take place behind closed doors.
-But for the first time since 2008, commissioners hosted a debate where representatives from the public sphere and private sector convened to debate the issues.
+But for the first time since 2008, commissioners hosted a debate where representatives from the public sphere and private sector convened to discuss the issues.

 - Should officials formalize parameters for Section 5?

 - Should lawmakers pass additional federal online marketing statutes that address “unfair and deceptive” practices?

 Pro-formalization people argue that transparency requires better-defined parameters.
 Anti-formalization advocates think the current process isn’t hurting the marketplace and stringent guidelines will result in unnecessarily bloated bureaucracy.

 Does The Chatter About FTC Guidelines Transfer To Actual Action?

 The FTC is in a transition phase; Chairwoman Ramirez is serving her final months at the helm, and new hires are being brought in for key technical positions.
 To wit, don’t expect significant policy movement on this matter for many months, if not years.

 In the meantime: if you’re facing an Internet law issue related to online promotional campaigns, or if you landed on the FTC’s radar, contact Kelly / Warner Law for help.
 A pioneer in the field of online marketing litigation, our team has helped over 500 companies and entrepreneurs navigate the peaks and valleys of advertising legalities.
 Get in touch today so we can start solving your legal problems, for the right price.